 Facebook calls the downvote option a “feature for people to give us feedback about comments on public page posts.”
 The platform also recently launched a way for users to help determine what new sources are trustworthy with a survey.
 The move leaves the trustworthiness marker as something crowdsourced, relieving Facebook of the responsibility as the company works to find a happy medium somewhere between the role of fake news in the last presidential election and remaining free of the liability of publishers that choose which news to publish.

-Like all tests, the downvote button’s existence for a small percentage of users doesn’t guarantee the option will see a wider rollout.
+Like all tests, the downvote button’s existence for a small percentage of users doesn’t guarantee the option will see a wider rollout, though now that it has made its way to two other countries, we may be on our way to seeing wider adoption after all.